BarkMulcher/BarkMulcher/README.md

 - 👋 Hi, I’m @BarkMulcher
 - 👀 I’m interested in learning web development
-- 🌱 I’m currently learning SQL and Python
+- 🌱 I’m currently learning HTML, CSS, JS, JQuery, react.js, mySQL, and many more in an intensive six-month boot camp!
 - 💞️ I’m looking to collaborate on team projects in my boot camp class.
 - 📫 How to reach me: message me on github